Environmental Law Clinic

 The clinic represents individuals, organizations, and governmental entities otherwise unable to afford legal and technical services for their environmental and community-health needs.

-In the second semester, students will work on advanced skills in factual investigation, with a focus on trial preparation.
-They will learn about depositions, administrative hearing procedures, witness preparation, expert reports, basic motion practice, and the roles of attorneys and clients in trial preparation.
+In the spring semester, students will work on skills in factual investigation, with a focus on environmental litigation.
+They will learn about depositions, administrative hearing procedures, basic motion practice, and the roles of attorneys and clients in trial preparation.

 Transcript / Awarding of Credits